-Because I am a coffee addict I happen to have a bunch of quart half & half bottles at home.
-The half & half bottles work really well for this activity because their shape is perfect.
+Because I am a coffee addict I happen to have a bunch of plastic quart half & half bottles at home.
+The half & half bottles work really well for this snowman craft because their shape is perfect for a snowman body.
 The best thing about these particular bottles is that their mouth is slightly wider than the mouth on a typical water bottle.
 The wider mouth makes it easier to get small puff balls out of the bottles so that kids can fill the bottles over and over.
 To prep the bottles, I thoroughly cleaned them and cut the plastic label off of them.

 Make a Hat from a Sock and Fruit Container

 My kiddo was so excited to help me make a video tutorial to show you how to make the cute hat for the snowman.
-Unfortunately, I’m having some technical problems with the video and hope to get it up for you soon.
+Unfortunately, we had some technical difficulties with the video.

 So…I’ll just tell you how I made it without a video.
 To make the hat I used a pair of fuzzy baby socks that I found at the dollar store.
 I tried to just roll the sock up and place it on top of the bottle, but it looked ridiculously small.
 I found that using an empty plastic fruit cup under the sock created a nice form for the hat.
 To assemble, I pulled a sock over a fruit container and rolled up the edge of the sock around the opening of the container.
 Then, I carefully added some hot glue around the edge of the container to hold the sock in place on the container.
 I topped the hat off with a little colored puff ball that I also hot glued in place.